-John Zogby to Newsmax TV: Biden Could Be 'In Real Trouble'
+John Zogby to Newsmax TV: Biden Could Be 'in Real Trouble'

 John Zogby, founder of the Zogby International poll, told Newsmax TV on Wednesday that Democratic presidential candidate Joe Biden’s performance in the recent poll he conducted of Black voters “could spell some real trouble” for the former vice president.

-Zogby said that in his poll, “Donald Trump got 9%, which is lower than a Democrat normally gets, slightly lower, that was in 2016.
-Five percentage points of those numbers hold at fourteen percent, that could spell some real trouble for Biden… in Michigan, Wisconsin, Minnesota, Pennsylvania, North Carolina.”
+Zogby told “American Agenda,” in his poll, “Donald Trump got 9% – which is lower than a Democrat normally gets, slightly lower – that was in 2016.
+Five percentage points of those numbers hold at ;14%, that could spell some real trouble for Biden in Michigan, Wisconsin, Minnesota, Pennsylvania, North Carolina.”